srichallla/Analyzing_Hotels_Dataset/README.md

 Terms and conditions of use

-You agree that you will not copy, reproduce, sell, or distribute any content in any manner or medium without permission.
+You agree that you will not copy, reproduce, or distribute any content in any manner or medium without permission.